spine-tools/Spine-Toolbox/docs/source/dependencies.rst

 Spine Toolbox requires Python 3.5 or higher.

 Spine Toolbox uses code from packages and/or projects listed in the table below.
 Required packages must be installed for the application to start.
 Users can choose the SQL dialect API (pymysql, pyodbc psycopg2, and cx_Oracle) they want to use.
 These can be installed in Spine Toolbox when needed.
-Sphinx, recommonmark, and cx_Freeze packages are needed for building the user guide and for deploying the application.
+Sphinx, sphinx_rtd_theme, and recommonmark packages are needed for building the user guide.
+If you want to deploy the application by using the provided *setup.py* file, you need to install *cx_Freeze* package (6.0b1 version or newer is recommended).
 All version numbers are minimum versions except pyside2 5.12 version is not supported (yet).

 +-------------------+---------------+---------------+
 | Package name      |    Version    |     License   |